This post will cover some of the basics of an EMP Attack (Electro-Magnetic Pulse) and then offer my own opinion on the potential threat we face.

 The Bottom Line – Use Your Common Sense

-It would be silly to go out and start buying faraday cages, a classic car, and EMP shields if you have just three weeks of food and water stored.
+It would be silly to go out and start buying Faraday cages, a classic car, and EMP shields if you have just three weeks of food and water stored.
 You see that, right?
-Your radio works, even though there’s no one else broadcasting, but your family is going hungry.
+Your radio works, even though no one is broadcasting, but your family is going hungry.

 What Steps Can We Take To Protect Our Families From An EMP Attack?

 The same steps we recommend for any other SHTF event:

 - Storing food and water are obvious choices.